While hateful online, neighbors say synagogue attack suspect showed no signs of plans

 The gunman who allegedly opened fire at a Pittsburgh synagogue where Sabbath services were taking place on Saturday morning, killing 11 people, left a trail of anti-Semitic posts online, but neighbors said he gave no outward indication of his deadly plans.

-He allegedly shot three police officers in the confrontation and was himself shot several times, officials said.
+He allegedly shot at police officers in two confrontations as he was exiting the building and then inside and was himself shot multiple times, officials said.
+Four officers were injured.
 One officer and another person who was shot were described as being in critical condition.

 Neighbors said Bowers lived alone in a one-bedroom apartment in a complex called McAnulty Acres, and there was nothing particularly unusual about him.